great-expectations/great_expectations/docs/tutorials/quickstart/quickstart.md

 Now that you've seen how easy it is to implement the GX workflow, it is time to customize that workflow to suit your specific use cases.

-To help with this we have prepared some more detailed setting up guides tailored to specific environments:
+To help with this we have prepared some more detailed installation and setting up guides tailored to specific environments and resources:
-- How to install a GX locally
-- How to install GX in a hosted environment
+- Installing and setting up GX for local filesystem data with pip
+- Installing and setting up GX for local filesystem data with conda
+- Installing and setting up GX for PostgreSQL
+- Installing and setting up GX for Amazon S3
+- Installing and setting up GX for Azure Blob Storage
+- Installing and setting up GX for GCS

 ## Additional information